Call Me Back

 2. Align and calculate all of your rental earnings

 To keep the filing process simple, you need to calculate all of your rental earnings received in the tax year.
-For this, you need to scan all of your bank statements and other records of received payments like receipts, invoices, etc.
+For this, you need to scan all of your bank statements and other records of received payments like receipts, invoices, etc. Cleaning fees received from Airbnb guests should be included in the rental earnings calculation.

 Here are some crucial documents you need to have: